ttetrafon/practice/unreal engine/UI.md

 - Useful as a base when there is need to define specific sizes.
   - By parametrising its properties, it can be used to adapt the widget wherever it is used.

+### Common Properties

+- **Cursor** can be used to define how the cursor looks when hovering about the specific UI element.

 ## Events